-"Open and Safe Toolkit" which includes flyers, social media banners and profile picture frames, to help our partners communicate with guests the health and safety precautions your businesses are taking to keep everyone safe and healthy.
+"Open and Safe Toolkit": Visit SLO CAL has created this toolkit which includes flyers, social media banners and profile picture frames, to help our partners communicate with guests the health and safety precautions your businesses are taking to keep everyone safe and healthy.

-On RecoverCentralCoast.org, you will find the most relevant information and resources for local employers and the workforce which currently includes tax relief resources, information about State and Federal stimulus funding, workforce training resources and local job opportunities.
+RecoverCentralCoast.org: Provides the most relevant information and resources for local employers and the workforce which currently includes tax relief resources, information about State and Federal stimulus funding, workforce training resources and local job opportunities.

 Please find the latest press releases from the County of San Luis Obispo Health Agency - Public Health Department HERE.